getoriginal/original-js/README.md

 // create a new instance of the Original client const client = new Original('YOUR_API_KEY', 'API_KEY_SECRET');

-// create a new user
+// create a new user, by passing in the <UserParams> type
-const newUserUid = await client.createUser({ email: 'YOUR_EMAIL', client_id: 'YOUR_CLIENT_ID' });
+// returns the uid of the newly created user const newUserUid = await client.createUser({ email: 'YOUR_EMAIL', client_id: 'YOUR_CLIENT_ID' });

-// get user
+// gets a user by uid, will throw a 404 Not Found error if the user does not exist
+// returns a <User> type
 const user = await client.getUser(newUserUid);

-// search users
+// gets a user by email
 const searchedUser = await client.getUserByEmail({ email: 'YOUR_EMAIL' });
 ```